 |52 Week Range||41.61 - 60.75|

 |PE Ratio (TTM)||N/A|

-The iShares MSCI Japan ETF (EWJ) , one of the largest Japan exchange traded funds (ETFs) listed in the U.S., is up nearly 10% this year and recently saw a substantial influx of assets.
+The iShares MSCI Japan ETF (EWJ) , one of the largest Japan ETFs listed in the U.S., is up just 6.37% this year.
+While that lacks the returns offered by major U.S. equity benchmarks, there's at least one reason investors should consider some exposure to Japan: companies there are at sitting on massive amounts of cash.
 EWJ seeks to track the investment results of the MSCI Japan Index, which consists of stocks traded primarily on the Tokyo Stock Exchange.
-“Japanese stocks were a remarkably hot commodity among investors last week, according to the latest fund flows data (via Bank of America-Merrill Lynch),” reports Schaeffer's Investment Research.